Huang-lab/oppti/README.md

 | marker9  |          \-0.21 |          \-0.48 |          \-0.80 |            0.02 |
 | marker10 |          \-0.36 |            0.74 |          \-0.36 |          \-0.55 |

-Example matrix of outlier scores, displayed for the first 10 proteins (rows) and the first 4 samples (columns)
+Example matrix of the outlier scores, displayed for the first 10 proteins (rows) and the first 4 samples (columns)

 In this toy example, marker5 has a (somewhat) elevated outlier score in sample3, suggesting a protruding expression in the disease state of